Finschia/finschia-sdk/docs/core/proto-docs.md

 ### MsgUpdateParams
 MsgUpdateParams is the Msg/UpdateParams request type.
-NOTE: This is for unmarshal purpose only not for tx
+NOTE: This is not for tx

 | Field | Type | Label | Description |